Hyundai Elantra impresses with stylish new look - The Scoop

 Hyundai has breathed new life into the Elantra’s modern and sleek design with its “parametric jewel-pattern”.

-Its redesign makes it a completely different and new car compared to its predecessor.
+Its redesign makes it a completely different car compared to its predecessor.

-The car’s exterior highlights the depth of the front grille with triangle shapes, while its bold headlights combine to give it a sporty look.
+The car’s exterior highlights the depth of the front grille with triangle shapes, while its bold headlights give it that sporty look.

 Its side profile is characterised by sharply defined lines that intersect at a single point.

-Setia Motors said the all-new Elantra is 2.2 inches longer, 1 inch wider and 1 inch lower than its predecessor, giving it a more aggressive stance.
+Setia Motors said the Elantra is 2.2 inches longer, 1 inch wider and 1 inch lower than its predecessor, giving it a more aggressive stance.

 “The car’s wheelbase has also been stretched by 0.8 inches.
 With 113.6 cubic feet of interior volume, the Elantra is technically classified as a midsize car,” it added.